@gmt4 mpvc logbook

 However, mpvc-web was and continues being a hack, which is good for development purposes and my current usage, but that also means that security-wise some decisions are questionable in a home LAN, since uses plain HTTP, without authentication nor HTTPS security, and allows running mpvc shell commands as your user!!, that are controlled by making HTTP requests coming the home LAN.
 So this has been irking me for a time, to a point I was using it less, and, last I've come to a compromise solution that think easily addresses the limitations in authentication and HTTPS security.

-The solution has been to change the defaults: so now mpvc-web runs by default on localhost, and, a new option: `MPVC_WEB_SSL_ENABLE=1 mpvc-web` setups a `stunnel(1)` HTTPS connection, this allows to address the HTTPS security part.
-Next, to address the authentication part, `stunnel(1)` provides peer certificate verification, so using the new option `MPVC_WEB_SSL_ENABLE=1 MPVC_WEB_SSL_VERIFY=2 mpvc-web` only clients that provide a valid peer certificate can connect to mpvc-web.
+The solution has been to change the defaults: so now mpvc-web runs by default on localhost, and, a new option: `MPVC_WEB_SSL_ENABLE=1 mpvc-web` setups a `socat(1)` HTTPS connection, this allows to address the HTTPS security part.
+Next, to address the authentication part, `socat(1)` provides peer certificate verification, so using the new option `MPVC_WEB_SSL_ENABLE=1 MPVC_WEB_SSL_VERIFY=2 mpvc-web` only clients that provide a valid peer certificate can connect to mpvc-web.

 So, now the following alternatives are available, ordered from less to more secure: